CityofToronto/bdit_data-sources/here/here_aggregation.md

 ### Travel time request app

-The travel time data request app (only accessible with VPN) was created by U of T students as a part of their computer science project.
+The [travel time data request app](!https://github.com/CityofToronto/bdit_tt_request_app) (only accessible with VPN) was created by U of T students as a part of their computer science project.
 It allows users to draw segments using the here routing network, and download the drawn segments as geojson.
-There are a few issues with the returned geojson (an extra `[]` brackets, and some formatting issues around multi linestrings)
+There are a few issues with the returned geojson, such as extra `[]`, and some formatting issues around multi linestrings.

 Steps to format geojson from the app:

-1) Open the geojson on a text editor and get rid of the outer most square brackets `[]`
+1) Open the geojson in a text editor and get rid of the outer most square brackets `[]`

-2) Inspect the geojson on [geojson.io](http://geojson.io) or QGIS
+2) Inspect the geojson on [geojson.io](http://geojson.io) or QGIS and make sure the geojson file is valid

 3) QC, import the geojson in QGIS and make sure the segments were drawn correctly